datlissschen/DHBW360/docs/technical-documentation.md

 ### Testing

 The project uses Vitest for integration tests in the Game-Service.
-These tests simulate an exemplary game flow with various HTTP requests.
+These tests simulate a typical game flow with various HTTP requests.

 To run the tests: Navigate to the `DHBW360/backend/game-service` folder and run `npm run test`.

 ---

-## 6. Code Quality & Standards
+## 5. Code Quality & Standards

 * **TypeScript:** The entire project is typed, resulting in high maintainability and fewer runtime errors.
 * **Modular Structure:** Clear separation of routes (API), managers (logic), and technical services (S3, DB).
 This separates component responsibilities and increases clarity.